Winter Safety: Hidden Dangers Revealed

 Salt pathways – Public pathways will be salted for traction but you will need to salt or sand your own walkway, driveway, stairs and all paths you might take to reach the treated pavement.

 Wear walking aids – Make a nominal investment in some winter safety gear to make it easier and safer to walk on icy surfaces.
-Wear rubber grips with steel cleats that slip over your shoes and improve traction, like Hugo Snow Grabbers or Snow Paws.
+Wear rubber grips with steel cleats that slip over your shoes and improve traction, like Snow Paws.
 Cane users can add a cane tip designed for use on ice and snow, such as the Hugo Ice-O-Grip.
 Walking with trekking poles, which are also called Nordic poles, can help incentivize you to take walks and keep you safer on slippery surfaces.

 Adopt the correct posture and gait for walking on icy ground – If you have to walk on ice or slippery surfaces, use a safe technique.
 Keep your center of gravity as low to the ground as possible.
 Tighten your core and engage your pelvic floor by contracting your pelvic floor muscles, an important element of core stability.
 Widen your stance.
 Take small steps instead of big strides, similar to shuffling your feet.